NicolasArnouts/ccontext/README.md

 - `-ig, --ignore_gitignore`: Ignore the `.gitignore` file for exclusions.
 - `-g, --generate-pdf`: Generate a PDF of the directory tree and file contents.
 - `-gm, --generate-md`: Generate a Markdown file of the directory tree and file contents.
-- `--crawl`: Crawls the sites specified in the config
+- `--crawl`: Crawls the sites specified in the config.

 ### Example